Cesar312/retail-sales-data-lake-predictive-analytics/README.md

 - **Purchase Address**
 - **Derived Features: City, State, ReportYear, ReportMonth**

-You can find more details on the columns and data in the Retail-Sales-Data-Preparation.ipynb notebook and the SQL scripts.
+You can find more details on the columns and data in the `Retail-Sales-Data-Preparation.ipynb` notebook and the SQL scripts.

 ### Technologies Used
-- **Databricks** for cluster management, notebooks, and SQL analytics
+- **Databricks** for cluster management, notebooks, SQL analytics, experiment tracking, and deployment
 - **PySpark** for data manipulation and transformations
 - **SQL** (Databricks SQL) for analytical queries
 - **Databricks Files System (DBFS)** as the data lake storage location